Ak0p/infra/README.md

 ## Docker Containers

-I created a special docker network **proxy** which is shared by all publicly exposed services and Traefik.
+I created a special Docker network `proxy` which is shared by all publicly exposed services and Traefik.

 Any new service will need to be added to this network in order for Traefik to work.